emotion-js/emotion/packages/eslint-plugin/docs/rules/jsx-import.md

 ## Rule Details

-This rule ensures that `jsx` from `@emotion/react is imported`.
+This rule ensures that `jsx` from `@emotion/react` is imported.
 This rule can usually be auto-fixed so you should not usually have to do anything yourself.

 Examples of **incorrect** code for this rule.